Title IX Board

 Participating in an investigation and Title IX Board proceeding may be a challenging experience.
 Students and others are encouraged to seek the assistance of an advisor to support and accompany them through the process, including investigative meetings and Title IX Board hearings and related meetings.
-Students and others participating in the process as the reporting party, subject of a report, or as a witness may have an advisor of their choice to assist them.
+Students and others participating in the process as the reporting party, responding party, or as a witness may have an advisor of their choice to assist them.

 Composition and Training

-The TNB consists of six staff members as well as all twelve members of the Student Judicial Board (J-Board).
+The TNB generally consists of six staff members as well as all twelve members of the Student Judicial Board (J-Board).
 A hearing board of five members of the TNB is formed for each complaint of sexual misconduct.
 There are at least two staff members and at least two students on each hearing board.
 Each hearing board also has a hearing facilitator.

-Every year the President, in consultation with the faculty and staff advisors to the Judicial Boards, appoints the staff members of the TNB, with one staff member as its Chair.
+Every year the Vice President for Student Life, in consultation with the faculty and staff advisors to the Judicial Boards, appoints the staff members of the TNB, with one staff member serving as its Chair.
 Staff who have been found to have violated the Honor Principle or any college policy relating to sexual misconduct, violence, or dishonesty may not serve as members of the TNB.

 All members of the TNB and the hearing facilitator receive training in sexual misconduct adjudication as well as general training concerning the adjudication of violations of the Honor Principle.
 TNB proceedings are governed by the same procedures as the Judicial Board, except where specified in Section 10 of the Judicial Board Code.

 Confidentiality and Sexual Assault

 In cases of sexual assault, confidentiality is slightly different.
 In J-Board cases no information gained during the proceedings of the case may be released unless all parties and witnesses waive their right to confidentiality, but for alleged sexual assault cases heard by the Title IX Board (TNB) the accuser (complainant) and the accused (respondent) may release three pieces of information at the completion of the process (the notification by the Vice President for Student Life (or designee) of the final outcome after the appeals process):

 - The name of the accused.